dronesoc/website/dronesoc/content/membership/membership.md

 +++

 To get access to our paid events you'll need to buy a paid membership, this costs £7 for the year.
+This is to cover the cost of our society owned drones which you will be able to use at events.